yirez/ExchangeMeetingGrabber/README.md

 # ExchangeMeetingGrabber
-A simple set of methods to reserve meeting rooms automatically.
+A simple set of methods to reserve rooms for recurring meetings in a limited range exchange environment automatically.
 Works with Exchange 2012,2016